|Susan Berliner is the author of the supernatural thrillers DUST, Peachwood Lake, The Disappearance

 Susan Berliner - Author

 Susan Berliner has worked as a newspaper reporter, editor, promotion manager, and nonfiction writer.
-She lives with her husband, Larry, in Yorktown Heights, New York where she's writing a collection of short stories and a two-part doomsday novel.
+She lives with her husband, Larry, in Yorktown Heights, New York where she's editing a collection of short stories and writing a two-part doomsday novel.